umar1997/Hackerrank-Solutions/README.md

 # Hackerrank-Solutions
-Solutions to the problems of hackerrank in c++.
+Solutions to the problems of hackerrank in C++.